svedula24/proximal-policy-optimization-CARLA/README.md

-# StableBaselines3-with-Carla-Tutorial
-This repo is a simple tutorial describing how to run an RL experiment with StableBaselines3.
-A few changes have been made to the files in this repository for it to be compatible with the current version of stable baselines 3.
-The files provided are courtesy of the Youtube channel 'Full Sim Driving'.

-The link to the video can be found here: https://www.youtube.com/watch?v=f31Mu5Yxc60&list=PLKtcx3w8WPyP7rxCHByn9pt66sT4hi3Jp.

-The carenv.py and train.py files have been slightly altered to fit the current standards.
+# Proximal Policy Optimization using CARLA Driving Simulator
+This repo is describes how to run a Reinforcement Learning (RL) experiement with CARLA.
+We worked with the Proximal Policy Optimization Algorithim using StableBaselines3.

 Documentation: https://stable-baselines3.readthedocs.io/en/master/
 ## Package Setup